Actipro/Avalonia-Controls/Security.md

    | Open-source *(this repo)* | Triaged in a private GitHub Security Advisory. |

 3. **Fix Development**
-   Fixes are developed privately to prevent exploitation before a patch is available.
+   Fixes are developed without undue delay and privately to prevent exploitation before a patch is available.
    We may request additional details from the reporter if needed to ensure full remediation.

 4. **Coordinated Disclosure**